-Suggested to have the groups go see the Fantastic Beasts: The crimes of Grindelwald
+Suggested to have the groups go see the Fantastic Beasts: The crimes of Grindelwald before camp– Groups on their own

 Bad guy story theme for the weekend – Agreed to continue as it was lots of fun for the cubs – Rosemere kim will manage.
 Need details from Rosemere.